Auto-retractable Safety Syringe MarketInsights, Overview, Analysis and Forecast 2021

 Auto-retarctable Safety Syringe has a safety mechanism built into the syringe.
 The needle on auto-retarctable safety syringe can be detachable or permanently attached.
 On some models, a sheath is placed over the needle or the needle retracts into the barrel following injection to protect healthcare workers and others from accidental needlestick injuries.

-This report contains market size and forecasts of Auto-retractable Safety Syringe in US, including the following market information:
+This report contains market size and forecasts of Auto-retractable Safety Syringe in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Auto-retractable Safety Syringe manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Auto-retractable Safety Syringe production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Auto-retractable Safety Syringe production and consumption in Japan

 Total Market by Segment: